simoalanne/manufacturing-industry-data-analysis/README.md

 A data visualization project analyzing manufacturing industry trends.

-**Note: The original dataset is proprietary, so this repository constains only the processing pipeline and anonymized/aggregated outputs.**
+**Note: The original dataset is proprietary, so this repository contains only the processing pipeline and anonymized/aggregated outputs.**

 ![Manufacturing Industry Topics Heatmap](./assets/main.gif) **Manufacturing Industry Topics Heatmap**